maurog-sec/coalfire-challenge/README.md

 ## Solution Overview

-This exercise proposed by Coalfire deploys a secure, modular AWS environment using Terraform.
-It includes:
+This exercise proposed by Coalfire deploys a secure, scalable, and modular AWS infrastructure using Terraform.
+Below the components involved:

-- A single VPC (10.1.0.0/16) with 4 subnets across two Availability Zones
-  - **Public**: 10.1.0.0/24, 10.1.1.0/24
-  - **Private**: 10.1.2.0/24, 10.1.3.0/24
-- One standalone EC2 (Red Hat, t2.micro, 20 GB) in a public subnet.
-- An Auto Scaling Group (2–6 Red Hat t2.micro instances, 20 GB) in the private subnets, auto‑installing Apache.
-- An Internet‑facing Application Load Balancer (HTTP → HTTPS)
-- IAM Roles:
-  - EC2s can write logs to the **logs** bucket
-  - ASG hosts can read from the **images** bucket
-- Two S3 buckets with lifecycle rules:
-  - **images/**: `memes/` → transition to Glacier after 90 days; `archive/` for long‑term storage
-  - **logs/**: `active/` → transition to Glacier after 90 days; `inactive/` → expire after 90 days

-This project deploys a scalable infrastructure for a web application on AWS using Terraform.
-The main components include:

 - **VPC**: A Virtual Private Cloud with CIDR block 10.1.0.0/16, with two public and two private subnets in two availability zones for high availability.
 A NAT Gateway is included for internet access from private subnets.
 - **EC2 Instances**:
 - A standalone EC2 instance in a public subnet, possibly for testing or specific services.